systemd/systemd/ENVIRONMENT.md

 * `$SYSTEMCTL_FORCE_BUS=1` — if set, do not connect to PID1's private D-Bus
   listener, and instead always connect through the dbus-daemon D-bus broker.

+* `$SYSTEMCTL_FORCE_LOCAL=1` — if set, do not connect through the dbus-daemon D-Bus broker, and instead always use PID1's private D-Bus listener.

 * `$SYSTEMCTL_INSTALL_CLIENT_SIDE=1` — if set, enable or disable unit files on the client side, instead of asking PID 1 to do this.